- About Us

 How do I schedule my volunteer time?

 If volunteering at our shelter, our Volunteer Manager will be responsible for confirming your place on the schedule.
-If you volunteer at an adoption center, your time will be coordinated by the volunteer adoption manager for that location.
+If volunteering at an adoption center in one of our PetSmart or Petco locations, your time will be coordinated by the volunteer adoption center manager for that particular location.

 What do I do if I notice a cat is sick or appears ill?